-One very easy pattern to find at this time of year is the magnificent constellation Orion the Hunter, now descending in the west after sunset.
-Orion is easy to find because it contains a very noticeable pattern of three medium-bright stars in a short straight row.
+One very easy pattern to find at this time of the year is the magnificent constellation Orion the Hunter, now descending in the west after sunset.
+It’s easy because Orion contains a very noticeable pattern of three medium-bright stars in a short straight row.
 These stars represent Orion’s Belt.
-If you can find Orion, you can use it to star hop to Sirius, the sky’s brightest star, in the constellation Canis Major.
+If you can find Orion, you can use it to star hop to Sirius, the sky’s brightest star in the constellation Canis Major.

 By the way, people learning to recognize the stars often use star hopping – going from stars and constellations they know to ones they don’t know – to find and recognize new stars and constellations.
 That is, they look for noticeable patterns on the sky’s dome, and find other patterns in relationship to the first one.
 The use of Orion’s Belt to find Sirius is one of the best-known star hops in the sky … because the stars are so bright and noticeable and the pattern is so definite.
 Give it a try before Orion and Sirius sink out of view!

 Bottom line: Star-hopping is going from stars you know … to stars you don’t know.
 On April evenings, you can look west after sunset to star-hop from the constellation Orion to the bright star Sirius.